Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: Numerical Solutions

 \paragraph{Varying \texorpdfstring{$\alpha \textit{ and } \beta$}{Lg}} Here we keep the sum of the couplings equal to a constant such that $\alpha+\beta=0.1$, ensuring that $\alpha$ is not too large such that we can find solutions.
 The results of this subsection are shown in Figure \ref{fig7}.

 The form of the scalar field confirms the relative importance of the terms in the non-minimally coupled part of the action in (\ref{2}); that is the Gauss-Bonnet coupling has a greater effect on the profile of the scalar field than the gauge field coupling.
 We can explain this theoretically by invoking (\ref{35a}) again.
-At the order of the coupling constants, and scalar field at the horizon, the $\alpha$ term is approximately 10 times larger than the $\beta$ term.
-If we compare Figure \ref{fig3} and Figure \ref{fig7} we see that that for $\alpha=0.03$, the $\beta=0.07$ coupling only increases the scalar field near the horizon by $\mathcal{O}(10^{-2})$, which is inline with the expected change in the leading order behaviour of the perturbative expansion given by (\ref{35a}).
+At the order of the coupling constants and scalar field at the horizon, the $\alpha$ term is approximately 10 times larger than the $\beta$ term.
+If we compare Figure \ref{fig3} and Figure \ref{fig7} we see that for $\alpha=0.03$, the $\beta=0.07$ coupling only increases the scalar field near the horizon by $\mathcal{O}(10^{-2})$, which is inline with the expected change in the leading order behaviour of the perturbative expansion given by (\ref{35a}).

 The main conclusion from the above subsections is that the relative strength of the effects of the Gauss-Bonnet and gauge field terms are an order of magnitude different when the couplings are of the same order of magnitude.
-However, once the $\beta$ coupling is around two orders of magnitude larger than the $\alpha$ coupling the two terms have approximately the same effect on the scalar field profile.